-As with so many student-loan related questions, the answer is: it’s complicated.
-So let’s take a closer look at some of the “gotchas” of federal student loan forgiveness programs to find out if forgiveness is the right solution for you.
+As with many student loan-related questions, the answer is a little complicated.
+Let’s take a closer look at some of the “gotchas” of federal student loan forgiveness programs to find out whether or not student forgiveness is the right solution for you.

-1. You have to wait a decade or more to receive forgiveness
+1. You might have to wait a long time to receive forgiveness

 2. Your balance could grow while you wait

 3. Your career or financial circumstances could change

 4. You could end up with a big tax bill

 5. Not many people have received student loan forgiveness so far

 6. Your private student loans might not be eligible

 But all these plans require years of service or repayment before canceling your debt.
 The Teacher Loan Forgiveness program has one of the shortest service requirements at five years, but it only offers either up to $5,000 or $17,500 toward your debt, depending on the subject you teach.

 PSLF promises to forgive all your debt, but only after you’ve worked for an entire decade in a qualifying nonprofit, government agency or other qualifying organization.
 Unless this kind of work lines up with your career goals, you might decide your answer to, “Is PSLF worth it?” is no.